 There are many opportunities for pension planning, but as this is a complex area we suggest you talk to an Independent Financial Advisor (IFA) before taking action.
 If you do not already have an IFA we would be pleased to introduce you to one of our colleagues from Menzies Wealth Management.

 Click below to access each part of our Pensions planning guide:

 Pension contributions paid by an individual continue to attract tax relief at their marginal rate.
 The LTA for pension savings was reduced to £1 million with effect from the 6th April 2016.

-The LTA will increase to £1.07 million from April 2020.
+The LTA has been fixed at £1.07 million until April 2026.
 The government has provided transitional protections but, unlike previous instances, the government has not set a deadline for applications.
 This means that, in certain circumstances, some individuals may still be able to apply for protection.
 This may be relevant for individuals who have already accumulated substantial money purchase pension funds (e.g. Personal Pension) or those who are high earners (or have been high earners) in relation to membership of a Defined Benefit Scheme.